9 Ideas to Stick to a Fall Fitness Routine

 Even if tackling those morning workouts day-in and day-out, remember diet is an essential piece of the health puzzle.

 Use the fall season to explore in-season produce, including apple, pomegranate, cranberry, fig, cauliflower, and squash.

 Ultimately, the diet should be balanced with whole grains, fruits and veggies, lean and plant-based proteins, and healthy fat sources.

 The importance of hydration should also not be overlooked, especially as people tend to feel less thirsty when temperatures cool down.

 Regular exercisers should drink 16 ounces of water leading up to the activity.
 Also, drink six to 12 ounces immediately prior to exercise and every 15 to 20 minutes of active training.

 Consume at least eight, 8-ounce cups of water on a daily basis as well.

 9. Plan It Out and Stick to It

-To increase accountability and stay on track, plan out your workouts, times to eat meals, and other healthful choices pursued throughout the day.
-Ultimately, stick to and maintain your plan, doing so can innately embellish healthful habits not only for fall, but for the winter season ahead!
+Ultimately, stick to and maintain your plan.
+Doing so can naturally embellish healthful habits not only for fall but for the winter season ahead!